-Where the highest bid is made by a member of staff, or a connected person, that fact must be formally notified in writing to the Executive of Finance.
-Where the highest bid received is from the Executive of Finance, the matter shall be determined by the CEO/Principal.
+Where the highest bid is made by a member of staff, or a connected person, that fact must be formally notified in writing to the Chief Financial Operations Officer.
+Where the highest bid received is from the Chief Financial Operations Officer, the matter shall be determined by the CEO/Principal.

-Asset values may be written down (or off) from College accounts on the advice of the Executive of Finance.
+Asset values may be written down (or off) from College accounts on the advice of the Chief Financial Operations Officer.